Kosama-droid/Mock-Online-Restaurant-A4-/README.txt

-  unzip the zip file and keep every folder and file in the same directory. open node.js and go to the directory where the folders and files are, using: cd write in the command 'npm install' then open another terminal to run mongod using 'mongod --dbpath=a4'
+  unzip the zip file and keep every folder and file in the same directory. open node.js and go to the directory where the folders and files are, using: cd write in the command 'npm install'
+  //then open another terminal to run mongod using 'mongod --dbpath=a4'
-	(a4) being the database folder then run database initializer using 'node database-initializer.js' then 'node server.js' which will start the Server Once the server is started go to your browser and run this url: http://localhost:3000/
+  //	(a4) being the database folder
+  //then run database initializer using 'node database-initializer.js' then 'node server.js' which will start the Server Once the server is started go to your browser and run this url: http://localhost:3000/